Canada Tourist Visa

 After Your Visa is Approved

-• Details of your travel plans
+• Ask about your travel purpose and plans

 If Your Visa is Refused